-This puts Larry’s idea on solid footing and he spends the next 4 weeks building out the first version of his solution.
+This puts Larry’s idea on solid footing, and he spends the next four weeks building out the first version of his solution.
 Once completed, he immediately starts charging his customers from day one, who are happy to pay because the MVP nails their must-haves and delivers value out of the gate.

 Larry continually refines his product from here through many more customer conversations.
-This allows him to continuously outlearn his competition and always stay a step ahead of them.
+This allows him to continuously outlearn his competition and stay ahead of them.

 His customer base is growing, his revenue is growing, and so is his team and business model.

 The difference between Steve and Larry is not differing skill sets but differing mindsets.